vonvoo/docs/docs/source/virtual phone numbers.rst

    - |logo_googlevoice| Google Voice

-      - Google wants the account created within the U.S.A.
+      - Google wants the account created within the USA
       - Does not support email-to-SMS
       - Most secure